changminL/bpmf-pyro/README.md

 Notes:
 ------
 - This code is not perfect.
 We just suggest how can we implement bpmf with pyro.
-I hope it will give you some hint when you try to implement other models which use MCMC inference methods.
+I hope it will give you some hints when you try to implement other models which use the MCMC inference method.
 - This is a project for a CS423(Probabilistic Programming, Spring 2019, KAIST) class.